kshaa/dip-testbed-dist/README.md

 DIP Testbed Platform is an academic work which allows users to remotely program and experience physical, embedded devices through various virtual interfaces (uni-directional webcam stream, bi-directional serial connection stream).

+_N.B.
+This is an academic piece of work, it's rough around the edges, because time was a significant constraint._

 ## Quick installation & usage
 Download the CLI tool:
 ```bash